 Mural in photo: Pale Pink Concrete

-If you’re worried about your boudoir looking more barren than minimal, a few pastel colors can bring it to life.
+If you’re worried about your boudoir looking more barren than minimal, a few pastel colours can bring it to life.
 Choose a shade that works well in your space to add personality and create a certain ambience.
-For instance, a lot of colors impact our emotions.
+For instance, a lot of colours impact our emotions.
 By using hues like soft pastel pink or blue, this can be calming and soothing for the mind.

 This minimalist Pale Pink Concrete mural conveys industrial minimalism together with femininity and warmth.
 Who said concrete walls couldn’t be cosy?
 This wallpaper design is both stark and sumptuous, something we didn't think was possible until now.